DIY Fall Subway Art -tutorial on how to make your own subway art, make it with custom words and phrases, any size, any colour.

 I put it in my family room.
 I really love it, especially the personal touch of being able to use words that are special to our family, like the near-by fair I’ve been going to since I was a kid.

 Would I do it again?
-Not anytime soon, but I have to say I do really like how it turned out, so give me time to forget how many steps were involved and I just might…or just order one at etsy. 😉
+Not anytime soon, but I have to say I do really like how it turned out, so give me time to forget how many steps were involved and I just might.

-With fun orange personalized subway art, life is a party!
+With personalized fall subway art, life is a party!